“Thus you also have those who hold the doctrine of the Nicolaitans, which thing I hate“

 Jesus names names.
 He identifies the Nicolaitans by name as false teachers who corrupt the people of Pergamum.

 It is no sin to hate what God hates.
 Jesus directs His hate here to false doctrine, not to people.
 Jesus hated the doctrine of the Nicolaitans.

 Compromise neutralizes the church.

 The idea that “all roads lead to Rome” is a biblically bad doctrine.
 “As long as we are sincere, that is all that counts.
-The world is just one great brotherhood and we are all one.”
-If we break down doctrinal distinctions, we will neutralize truth that we hold and make it ineffective.
+The world is just one great brotherhood, and we are all one.”
+If we break down doctrinal distinctions, we will neutralize the truth that we hold and make it ineffective.
 Christianity proclaims mutually exclusive doctrine that is powerfully distinct from other views.

 Jesus proclaimed a mutual exclusive doctrine; He “hates” anything that stands contrary to it.
 He has a “doubled edged” sword ready for false teaching.
 His sword pierces perversion of truth.
 The worst type of person to Him was a religious unbeliever.